What is a Runbook?

 - What have been the best solutions for effectively handling these in the past?

 Taking a look at detailed incident reports and post mortems can show you some areas in your processes where a runbook can be effectively implemented.
-Adding a runbook where there is a commonly recurring task or issue will help to not only help increase the overall speed of your operations, but will also ensure accuracy and efficiency.
+You can also look at your ticketing system to see where there are common, recurring tasks assigned to your team.
+Adding runbooks for commonly recurring tasks or issues will help increase the overall speed of your operations and ensure accuracy and efficiency.

 For example, if your team is regularly having to renew a website’s SSL certificate, a runbook for that task would provide the operator with detailed instructions for completing the task correctly and with optimal speed.
 A runbook can even be fully automated to require no operator (such as running a website audit, etc.).

 Once you’ve identified a task where a runbook could be established, it’s important to find and document the optimal solution.
 Take a look at the same incident reports and post mortems to see how this task has been resolved in the past, and which of those ways is the most efficient and accurate.
-Oftentimes, an SME can provide useful information based on their past experiences in handling certain issues.
-The runbook should take the best possible solution and present it clearly for the operator.
+Oftentimes, an expert can provide useful information based on their past experiences handling certain issues.
+In this case, document what they consider the best practice for resolving the issue or task.
+The runbook should include the agreed upon, best possible solution and present it clearly for the operator.

 Step 2: Write Your Runbook

-Once you’ve determined the procedure to be documented for your runbook, you can begin writing it in detail.
+Once you’ve determined the procedure for your runbook, you can begin documenting it.
 There are a few things to remember when creating your new runbook:

 - Keep it clear and simple – leave out unnecessary details